snuq/Script-Shortcut/Readme.md

    * Initial Release

 ### 0.4
-   * Added popup menu with the shortcut ctrl-shift-space that pops up the current panel for an area
+   * Added popup menu with the shortcut Ctrl-Shift-Space that pops up the current panel for an area
    * Added a change script button to the button editor dialog
    * Implemented stored panel presets through a drop-down menu